 The removal of wisdom teeth normally takes 20 minutes but may take up to 45 minutes.

 What kind of anaesthetic do I have?

 The procedure can be done with either local or general anaesthetic.
 In the Dental Surgery, a local anaesthetic is normally used, with or without some form of sedation.
-A local anaesthetic involves an injection to numb part of the jaw and lip.
+A local anesthetic involves an injection to numb part of the jaw and lip.
 You are awake throughout the procedure but should not feel any pain.
 The numbing effects will last for about 2-3 hours.
-Mr Greig has been taking out wisdom teeth for patients in the hospital and dental practice for over 10 years.
+Mr. Greig has been taking out wisdom teeth for patients in the hospital and dental practice for over 10 years.
 He has extensive experience in this field and is able to offer patients the convenience of treatment in familiar surroundings thus avoiding an unnecessary and daunting visit to the hospital.
-Many patients choose to be unaware of the procedure and with this, in mind, Mr Greig offers intravenous sedation in the practice.
+Many patients choose to be unaware of the procedure and with this in mind Mr. Greig offers intravenous sedation in the practice.